multigrid-courses/Syllabus-MG1/README.md

 projects and Git, hosted at [GitHub](https://github.com), for code and document management.

-The course will be co-instructed, via advanced teleconferencing facilities, with courses at Rice University and KAUST.
+The course will be co-instructed, via teleconferencing facilities, with courses at Rice University and KAUST.

 ## Course Material